-Decide what Personal Protective Equipment (PPE) the buoy tender personnel are required to use according to national regulations and environmental conditions.
+Decide what Personal Protective Equipment (PPE) the buoy tender personnel are required to use according to national or international regulations and environmental conditions.

 Determine the safest operational procedures according to national regulations and good marine practices.

-Provide task-oriented training (on the job) in accordance with standard operating procedures.
+Provide task-oriented training (for example, on the job training for new joiners or inexperienced personnel) in accordance with the organisation’s standard operating procedures.

-Conduct regular emergency drills and operational simulations.
+Conduct regular emergency drills and operational simulations according to national or international regulations.

-Conduct safety and risk mitigation briefings as required by competent authority.
+Conduct safety and risk mitigation briefings as required by according to the organisation’s safety management system.

 Risk Assessment